nielsenlouise/ExercisesInC/reading_questions/thinkos.md

 1) Why does each thread have its own stack?

+So threads can call functions without interfering with each other.

 2) What does the `gcc flag -lpthread` do?

+Compiles with the Pthread library in gcc.

 3) What does the argument of `pthread_exit` do?

+It can be used to pass a value to the thread that joins with another thread.

 4) Normally the same thread that created a thread also waits to join it.
 What happens if another thread tries to join a thread it did not create?

+[]

 5) What goes wrong if several threads try to increment a shared integer at the same time?

+[]

 6) What does it mean to "lock a mutex"?

+[]